AI-Hypercomputer/gpu-recipes/inference/a3ultra/disaggregated-serving/dynamo/README.md

 This document outlines the steps to deploy and serve Large Language Models (LLMs) using [NVIDIA Dynamo](https://github.com/ai-dynamo/dynamo) disaggregated inference platform on [A3 Ultra GKE Node pools](https://cloud.google.com/kubernetes-engine).

 Dynamo provides a disaggregated architecture that separates prefill and decode operations for optimized inference performance, supporting both single-node (8 GPUs) and multi-node (16 GPUs) configurations.
+Dynamo also supports various inference framework backends like [vLLM](https://docs.nvidia.com/dynamo/latest/components/backends/vllm/README.html) and [SGLang](https://docs.nvidia.com/dynamo/latest/components/backends/sglang/README.html).
+In this recipe, we will focus on serving using the vLLM backend.

 <a name="table-of-contents"></a>
 ## Table of Contents